 The Housing Credit is a federal tax credit created by President Reagan and Congress in the Tax Reform Act of 1986.
 The legislative history for the Housing Credit states Congress created the H

 Fannie Mae, Freddie Mac, and the Federal Home Loan Banks (FHLBs) are government-sponsored enterprises (GSEs) that help bring capital to the housing markets.

-The National Housing Trust Fund (Trust Fund) is a permanent federal fund authorized by the Housing and Economic Recovery Act of 2008 (HERA).
+The Housing Trust Fund (HTF) is a permanent federal fund authorized by the Housing and Economic Recovery Act of 2008 (HERA).

 Authorized by the Housing and Economic Recovery Act of 2008 (HERA), the Neighborhood Stabilization Program (NSP) provides emergency funding in grants to states and localities to aid in the purchasing, rehabilitating, redeveloping, and reselling of foreclosed or abandoned homes to stabilize neighborhoods and stem the decline of the property values of neighboring homes.

 State HFAs work actively to preserve affordable rental properties "at-risk" of being lost to the affordable housing inventory and offer financing to profit and not-for-profit developers to encourage the preservation of affordable housing in their states.